Superb-Man/Regex-Parser/README.md

 # Regex-Parser
-# Why did I try to implement it ?
+# Purpose
-To understand about parser/syntax tree
+To understand about parser/syntax tree.
+For learning.

 ```
 The AstNode is not necessarily needed for validating regex only.